iworks/upprev/readme.txt

-=== upPrev PRO!===
+=== PLUGIN_NAME ===
 Contributors: iworks
 Donate link: http://iworks.pl/donate/upprev.php
-Tags: animated, animation, box, fade, featured, featured, flyout, fly-out, links, new york times, notification, NYTimes, post, posts, previous post, previous posts, related, related content, rtl, seo, slider, thumbnail
-Requires at least: 4.0
+Tags: box, notification, related, seo, thumbnail Requires at least: 5.0
-Tested up to: 4.4
+Tested up to: 5.8
-Stable tag: 3.3.30
+Stable tag: PLUGIN_VERSION
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Display cool, animated fly-out or fade box with related content.
-Just like New York Times.

 == Description ==

 Display cool, animated fly-out or fade box with related content.
-Just like New York Times.

 When a reader scrolls to the bottom of a single post, page or custom post type, a button animates in the page’s bottom right or left corner,